collective/collective.transmute/docs/docs/how-to-guides/cli.md

 │            dependencies.                                                              │
-│ run        Transmutes data from src folder (in collective.exportimport format) to     │ │            plone.exportimport format in the dst folder.                               │ │ report     Generates a json file with a report of export data in src directory.       │ │ settings   Report settings to be used by this application.                            │ │ sanity     Run a sanity check on pipeline steps.                                      │ ╰───────────────────────────────────────────────────────────────────────────────────────╯
+│ run        Transmutes data from src folder (in collective.exportimport format) to     │ │            plone.exportimport format in the dst folder.                               │ │ report     Generates a JSON file with a report of export data in src directory.       │ │ settings   Report settings to be used by this application.                            │ │ sanity     Run a sanity check on pipeline steps.                                      │ ╰───────────────────────────────────────────────────────────────────────────────────────╯